Back to Forests

 Ask: “What does this show me about Jesus—and how do I respond?”

-You won’t understand everything.
+You won’t be able to explain everything.
 That’s okay.

 You’re not studying for a test.